 Product does not burn.
 Dust may form irritating atmosphere.
 Product will react exothermically with water.
 Contaminated water wil be strongly alkaline.
 Product may decompose in a fire and produce toxic or corrosive fumes.
-Protective equipment:

-Self-contained breathing apparatus.
+Protective equipment: Self-contained breathing apparatus.
 Safety boots, non-flammable overalls, gloves, hat and eye protection.

-Hazchem code: 1T (recommended) 6.
-Accidental Release Measures Containment If greater than 1000kg (dust) is stored, secondary containment is required.
+Hazchem code: NA 6.
+Accidental Release Measures Containment If greater than 1000kg (dust or dry concrete) is stored, secondary containment is required.
 Emergency plans to manage any potential spills must be in place.
-Prevent spillage from spreading or entering soil, waterways or drains.
+Prevent There are no specific risks for fire/explosion for this chemical.
+It is non-combustible. spillage from spreading or entering soil, waterways or drains.
 Emergency procedures In the event of large spillage (>100kg) of the dry or wetted mixture alert the fire brigade to location and give brief description of hazard.
 Wear protective equipment to prevent skin, eye and respiratory exposure.
 Clear area of any unprotected personnel.
 Contain spill.
 Prevent by whatever means possible any spillage from entering drains, sewers, or water courses.